Music of The Last of Us (TV series): Season 2

 The Last of Us: Season 2 (Soundtrack from the HBO Original Series) comprises the score created for the second season of The Last of Us.
-Milan Records published the 41-track soundtrack album released digitally on May 23, 2025, ahead of the season finale, and a vinyl record by Mondo is due for release in December, featuring designs by Janie Peacock.
+Milan Records published the 41-track soundtrack album digitally on May 23, 2025, ahead of the season finale, and a three-vinyl version by Mondo was released in June 2026, featuring designs by Janie Peacock.
 Alongside 37 score tracks featuring the works of Santaolalla and Fleming, assisted again by Staley and Luqui, the soundtrack features four vocal tracks: Ashley Johnson's version of "Through the Valley", Bella Ramsey's version of "Take On Me", and two songs by Crooked Still featuring Santaolalla.

 The credits of the second season's third episode, "The Path", feature a new version of Santaolalla's song "The Path", originally composed for the first game.
 The new version was recorded in Santaolalla's Los Angeles studio La Casa with Tom Morello on guitar.
 Mazin, who is friends with Morello, suggested the collaboration to Santaolalla, who quickly agreed, being a fan of his bands Rage Against the Machine and Audioslave.
 Preceding the soundtrack album, it was released digitally as a single on April 28, 2025.